agrampa/lab-09-single-resource-api-fs/lab-abigail/README.md

 ======

 # About
-This program allows users to store information regarding the name, type, and cost of a food item.
+This program allows users to store information regarding the name, type, and cost of a food item using the file system.
 The program utilizes REST principles to POST, GET, DELETE, and update entries, given custom user input.
 This program runs in the user's terminal on `localhost:3000`.
 Please enjoy!

 # Directions
 1. First, `npm i` to download all resources onto the local machine.